HatScripts/youtube-auto-liker/README.md

-Debug mode             | Log debug messages to the console                   | off Check frequency        | How often to attempt liking the video               | 5000 ms Watch threshold        | The percentage of the video watched before liking   | 50% Hide like notification | Hide like notification                              | off Like if not subscribed | Like videos from channels you are not subscribed to | off
+Debug mode             | Log debug messages to the console                   | off Check frequency        | How often to attempt liking the video               | 5000 ms Watch threshold        | The percentage of the video watched before liking   | 50% Like if not subscribed | Like videos from channels you are not subscribed to | off

 ## TODO